danme-l/website-v3-backend/README.md

 ## API

-API for my website, danmeleras.ca
+API for my website, which is at danmeleras.ca

 Currently just serves some data via [yfinance](https://pypi.org/project/yfinance/).